techguy16/nvidia-install/README.md

 # nvidia-install
-Install Nvidia Drivers on Linux
+Install NVIDIA Drivers on Linux easily and quickly.